fspivack/paropts/README.md

 `testfinal` utilises the output file created by `testsetup`, so that any arguments/options passed to it will be parsed as intended.

-You should run the test scripts as: `/path/to/<testfile>` (plus any arguments), because running as `source /path/to/testfile` or `. /path/to/testfile` will result in the terminal closing if the program exits.
+Note: You should run the test scripts as `/path/to/<testfile>` (plus any arguments), because running as `source /path/to/testfile` or `. /path/to/testfile` will result in the terminal closing if the program exits.

 See the test files for suggestions on what arguments to call in order to test the argument parsing.